pvd0anh/BeetleBot/src/beetlebot/README.md

-# 6-wheel vehicle model beetlebot_AIOZ with Rocker-bogie mechanism
+# 6-wheel vehicle model beetlebot with Rocker-bogie mechanism

 The model was created from Solidworks and transfer to gazebo to define the ROS/gazebo/control section